 Sample and procedure

-The required sample size for our research hypotheses was estimated a priory with G*Power 3.1.9.
+The required sample size for our research hypotheses was estimated a priori with G*Power 3.1.9.
 A hierarchical multiple regression analysis used to detect a medium prediction effect (f2 = 0.15) for nurses’ behaviors measure, with a 5% risk of type one error (two-tailed α), and a power of 80% (1-β), indicated that an estimated sample size of 157 nurses is required.
-However, given the possibility of missing data, we plan on sampling a total of 200 nurses.
-The nurses, all of whom are women, will be recruited from MCHCs located in 7 different districts and in the Tel Aviv-Yafo Municipality.
-Note, that the number of nurses sampled in each district and in the Tel Aviv-Yafo Municipality will be proportional to the total number of nurses in each of these locations.
+However, given the possibility of missing data, we plan on sampling a total of 200 female nurses.
+The nurses will be recruited from MCHCs located in 7 different districts and the Tel Aviv-Yafo Municipality.
+The number of nurses sampled in each district and the Tel Aviv-Yafo Municipality will be proportional to the total number of nurses in each of these locations.

-After receiving ethical approval from the ethics committee of Ben-Gurion University of the Negev’s Faculty of Health Sciences, a letter outlining the study's objectives and significance, along with a link to an online anonymous questionnaire, created using Qualtrics (a web-based survey software), will be sent, by the District Nurses, to all the nurses working in the 7 districts of the MCHCs of the Ministry of Health and in the Tel-Aviv-Jaffa Municipality (about 975 nurses overall) via their organizational email.
+After receiving ethical approval from the ethics committee of Ben-Gurion University of the Negev’s Faculty of Health Sciences, a letter outlining the study's objectives and significance, along with a link to an online anonymous questionnaire, created using Qualtrics (a web-based survey software), will be sent by the District Nurses to all the nurses working in the 7 districts of the MCHCs of the Ministry of Health and the Tel-Aviv-Jaffa Municipality (about 975 nurses overall) via their organizational email.
 The criteria for inclusion in the study is that participants have a minimum of one year of experience working in the MCHC and provide support to parents with children up to the age of 2 years, aligning with the focused age range in MCHC clinics.
 Nurses will receive symbolic remuneration for their time and effort invested in the study.

 Measures

-The questionnaire for the proposed study includes background information (e.g., socio-demographic, professional, and LG-related characteristics) as well as several well-established scales.
+The proposed study's questionnaire includes background information (e.g., socio-demographic, professional, and LG-related characteristics) as well as several well-established scales.

 Socio-demographic characteristics consist of age, place of birth, sexual orientation, religion, religiosity level, settlement type (e.g., city, village, kibbutz), and district of residence.